Lecrapouille/OpenGLCppWrapper/README.md

 ### Compilation

+Works for Linux.
+Should work for OS X. Not working for Windows (need help on completing the Makefile).

-To compile the API + examples:
+To compile the API and its examples:
 ```sh
 git clone --recurse-submodules https://github.com/Lecrapouille/OpenGLCppWrapper.git --depth=1
 cd cd OpenGLCppWrapper